A data essay on identity, language and displacement

 between worlds

 The decision to raise children across cultures is not simple.
 You want to give them everything: both languages, both homelands, both sets of cousins and winter foods and ways of arguing.
 You cannot.
 Something will be stronger.
-Something will quietly recede.

 The children of the in-between are not lost.
 They are a different shape of found.